Gracecode0615/OCTANET_NOVEMBER-/README.md

 OctaNet Software Services
 Task 1 - Landing Page

-    A landing page is one of the best web development projects for beginners.
-A foundational understanding of HTML and CSS is required.
-You will learn how to add columns, divide sections, arrange items, add headers, footers.
-Create an impressive page using your creativity.
+    A landing page is one of an IT Web page.
+HTML and CSS JS was used. i added columns, divide sections, arrange items, headers, footers.

-    It is important to pay attention to the alignment, the padding, the color palette, and boxes.
-Make sure CSS doesn’t overlap elements.
+  I also to paid attention to the alignment, the padding, the color palette, and boxes.
+A mobile @media query was used